henrycavanaugh/portfolio/index.md

-# Henry Cavanaugh's                             Introduction to Archaeology Portfolio #
+# Henry Cavanaugh's                             Archaeological Data Analysis Portfolio #
 ### The College of The Holy Cross ###
 Worcester, MA